-The median number of years estimated for the stocks to recover to the target biomass for the full data scenario was longer than the median recovery year within the operating model (Table 2).
+The median number of years estimated for the stocks to recover to the target biomass for the full data scenario was longer than the true recovery time within the operating model (Table 2).
 In contrast, both the reduced and eliminated data scenarios had shorter median recovery times compared to the operating model (Table 2).
 The contrast in estimated recovery times across the data scenarios was related to the average catch obtained during rebuilding along with the bias and variability of estimates.
 The median error associated with relative spawning biomass for the full data scenario was less than zero, with low among-simulation variability (compared to the other data scenarios) for all assessment years, resulting in estimates that predicted constant rebuilding but at a slower rate than the true stock (Fig. 4a).
 In contrast, the reduced data scenario had higher variability over time (i.e. within-simulation) across the estimates of error associated with relative spawning biomass (Fig. 4b).
 The variability of estimates between assessments resulted in stocks being estimated recovered earlier than was the case in the operating model due to estimation error driven by the limited composition samples during rebuilding.

 The reduced data scenario had the lowest median average catch during rebuilding (Table 3), with the median rebuilding time estimated shorter than the true time to recovery within the operating model (Table 2).
 The eliminated data scenario which was entirely dependent upon historical data until the stocks were projected to be rebuilt, essentially projected the population forward with each assessment based on the initial parameter estimates from the historical data, resulting in high median average catches during rebuilding, and the lowest median AAV during rebuilding and across the entire management period (Table 3).

-Reduction or elimination of data during rebuilding increased the among-simulation variability about estimates of the size at maximum fishery selectivity which defined the ascending limb of the selectivity curve (see Fig. 1a), with the estimates generally equal to the true value in median terms for all data scenarios (Fig. 8a-c).
-The among-simulation variability of the estimates for the reduced and eliminated scenarios improved when the majority of the stocks had rebuilt, and fishery composition sample sizes returned to historical levels.
+Reduction or elimination of data during rebuilding increased the among-simulation variability about estimates of the size at maximum fishery selectivity which defined the ascending limb of the selectivity curve (see Fig. 1a), with the median estimates generally equal to the true value for all data scenarios (Fig. 8a-c).
+The among-simulation variability of the estimates for the reduced and eliminated scenarios improved when the majority of the stocks were estimated to have rebuilt, and fishery composition sample sizes returned to historical levels.
 The full and reduced data scenarios were allowed to estimate dome-shaped selectivity during the rebuilding period (the eliminated data scenario did not allow for estimation of dome-shaped selectivity due to the absence of fishery composition data), and resulted in median estimates that exceeded the true values and were highly variable among simulations at start of the management period (Fig. 9a-b).
 The estimates that exceeded the true values for this parameter indicated that the data available were not sufficient to inform the estimation method about the severity of the dome-shape in selectivity during rebuilding (a higher estimated value implies the dome in selectivity occurs at larger sizes with a higher proportion of the population relative to the operating model at full selectivity).
 The full data scenario resulted in markedly improved estimates of the shape of the dome over the management period, compared to the reduced data scenario (Fig. 9a-b).

 The impact of time-varying parameters